 Regret to say I’m really dense about this stuff.

-I have HD Direct TV, Vizio Plasma TV, Panasonic Blu-ray DVD player.
-Plus an old Pioneer Tuner/Amplifier which does not have HDMI, and some surround sound speakers.
+I have HD Direct TV, Vizio Plasma TV, Panasonic Blu-ray DVD player, and an old Pioneer Tuner/Amplifier which does not have HDMI, and some surround sound speakers.

 Can someone point me to a wiring diagram for this?